-The long-term strategic outlook is created by Joshua Kutin, Head of Asset Allocation, North America and Anwiti Bahuguna, Senior Portfolio Manager of the Global Asset Allocation Team.
+The long-term strategic outlook is created by Joshua Kutin, Head of Asset Allocation, North America and Alex Rivas, Portfolio Manager, Global Asset Allocation.
 This team is a dedicated group of investment professionals who manage asset allocation portfolios.
-The team evaluates economic conditions, market opportunities and risks across the global landscape to arrive at a 5-year market forecast and determine asset allocation views.
+The team evaluates economic conditions, market opportunities and risks across the global landscape to arrive at a five-year market forecast and determine asset allocation views.